mdpoulter/nis-prac/CONTRIBUTING.md

 git push origin
 ```

-Finally, once your feature is complete, all the tests are still passing, and you have pushed to origin, you can create a pull request on Github.
+Finally, once your feature is complete, all the tests are still passing, and you have pushed to origin, you can create a pull request on GitHub.

-Navigate to the repository on Github and you’ll see that your branch should be listed at the top with a useful "Compare & pull request" button.
+Navigate to the repository on GitHub and you’ll see that your branch should be listed at the top with a useful "Compare & pull request" button.
 Click it!
-Make sure to set the base to `master` and provide a little bit of context in the pull request before submitting it.
+Make sure to set the base to `master` and provide a little bit of context in the pull request.

+**Important**: Include "Closes #`<num>`" in the description of the pull request where `<num>` refers to the GitHub issue number.

 Once submitted, the pull request (currently) requires approval from 2 other contributors before it can be merged into the `master` branch so let us know on the WhatsApp group to get on that.